 R2R provides education that builds the skills, knowledge and confidence of participants while respecting them as adult learners through engaged and participatory curriculum.
 As these educational programs are growing across the country, we recognize that every tenant and landlord could benefit from RentSmart education.

 There are three different RentSmart Programs: the RentSmart eight week certificate program; a one-time three hour RentSmart Basics program; and a RentSmart program for landlords.
 CMHA HomeLinks staff has been trained to deliver the eight week certificate program and the RentSmart Basics program.
-We hope to offer the landlord program soon.
+We now also offer the RentSmart landlord program!.
 There is no fee for these programs.
-Call CMHA for more information or to register for upcoming programs,

 RentSmart assists those who want to understand their role as tenants, may face barriers to housing, and want to reduce those barriers.
 Participants have included youth leaving care, low income families; women escaping violence; newcomers to Canada, among others and has expanded to support all those who want to understand their role as tenant in building successful tenancies.
 Common barriers to housing are affordability, a lack of references, poor credit history, and discrimination.